FunFaSy/mntr-cli/README.md

 Available CLI arguments

+* `--help / -h` - Gives you a manual with description of all available params
 * `--privateKey / -p` _[string]_  - Wallet private key which will be used to send transactions.
 * `--node / -n` _[string]_ - A node URI to connect to.
 * `--send_to / -s` _[string]_ - The address of test transactions retriever